 With apologies to the many letters we’ve not been able to feature – we will try and keep these to the length of a magazine letters page – here’s the first batch.

 I love the articles you write about underappreciated/obscure films (through which I have discovered the amazing Ghost World) and I was just wondering when you will begin doing these lists again?
 (Also would it be possible to do a list of underappreciated action films?
-I would have said do a list of underappreciated Jason Statham films but the answer is there aren't any)
+I would have said do a list of underappreciated Jason Statham films but the answer is there aren’t any) Cheers!Jake

 Simon writes: We took the underappreciated lists through to 2011, and got a little stumped by 2012, because it didn’t seem we’d left enough time for some lesser known movies to bubble to the top.
 We will do more underappreciated lists – we love being able to salute movies, games and shows that don’t ordinarily get much attention – but we’ll be varying them up a bit.